KetanTikekar/KetanTikekar/README.md

-## Hello & Welcome 👋
+## Hello, I'm Ketan Tikekar 👋

 🌟**Data Analyst** | **Visualization Enthusiast** | **Risk Management Expert**|

 Hi!
-I'm Ketan, a data-driven problem solver.
+I'm a data-driven problem solver.
 I enjoy translating voluminous datasets &  I’m all about digging into the details and creating dashboards and reports that aren’t just informative but also easy to understand.
 ___________________________________________________________________________________________________________________________________________________________________

 🔍**Little About Me:**